Rear End Collisions

 • The driver in back had a safe distance between vehicles, but the front suddenly stops in traffic without warning.

-• The driver in back had a safe distance between vehicles, but weather conditions such as snow or rain made it impossible to stop.
+• The driver in back had a safe distance between vehicles, but weather conditions made it impossible to stop.

 Getting hit from behind can cause a wide range of injuries.
 Here are the most common injuries that result from this type of accident: